Plumsail/documents-docs/source/user-guide/processes/examples/create-word-and-pdf-documents-from-jotform-zapier.rst

 .. title:: How to use JotForm to populate Word DOCX templates and then convert to PDF using Zapier integration

 .. meta::
-   :description: An example of how to auto generate Word and PDF documents from JotForm entries with Plumsail Documents integration for Zapier.
+   :description: Example of how to auto generate Word and PDF documents from JotForm entries with Plumsail Documents integration for Zapier.

 Create Word and PDF documents from JotForm in Zapier
 ===========================================================